Private Python Packages: Complete Setup Checklist

 • Control access: Add authentication and configure pip to connect to your private server.

 To use your private server, update your requirements.txt file or use the --index-url option with pip to point to your repository.
-While platforms like GitHub offer managed hosting solutions, a private PyPI server gives you more control but requires additional maintenance.
+A self-hosted server gives you more control than a managed registry, but it also requires additional maintenance.

 For more tips on securing access tokens and managing repository permissions, check out the Best Practices section mentioned earlier.